aleluff/uktools/README.md

 **Purpose**:
 It provide to us remove old linux kernel images/headers in machine for Ubuntu/ Mint and derivatives.
 Non-Based

+**Auto Run**:
+If you set auto run in setup, upgrade will be do automatically by cronjob each 5hours.

 <br><br>
 **Code Auto Update:**
 [Disable by default], updatable in setup<br>